Japanese destroyer Nowaki (1940): Solomon Islands

-After the battle, Nowaki transferred Nagumo to the light cruiser Nagara, then escorted the light carrier Zuihō to the Aleutian Islands, where she spent the next few days on patrol duty, before finally returning to Yokosuka.
-On 14 July, the 4th destroyer division was reassigned to destroyer squadron 10, and on 16 August departed Kure to escort the Japanese fleet to Truk, arriving at their destination on the 21st.
+After the Battle of Midway, Nowaki transferred Nagumo to the light cruiser Nagara, then escorted the light carrier Zuihō to the Aleutian Islands, where she spent the next few days on patrol duty, before finally returning to Yokosuka.
+On 14 July, the 4th destroyer division was reassigned to destroyer squadron 10, and on 16 August, departed Kure to escort the Japanese fleet to Truk, arriving at their destination on 21 August.
 A week later, the Japanese aircraft carriers Shōkaku and Zuikaku and their escorts fought the American aircraft carriers Enterprise and USS Saratoga at the battle of the Eastern Solomons, with Nowaki again serving as an anti-aircraft platform.
 No waves of aircraft attacked the main fleet this time, but Saratoga aircraft still sank the light carrier Ryūjō of the decoy force, while land based aircraft sank the destroyer Mutsuki and the troop transport Kinyu Maru, ending the battle in an American victory as Nowaki and her companions returned to Truk.